wdescamps/side_projects/ObsidianGPT/MyNewVault/ Numerical Data/ Naive Bayes.md

 This code demonstrates the use of the Naive Bayes model for classifying the documents in the 20 Newsgroups dataset.
 The Scikit-Learn library is used to vectorize the text data and train a Multinomial Naive Bayes classifier.
 The accuracy of the model on the test set is then calculated and printed.

+## Resources

+a) Scikit-Learn Naive Bayes documentation: https://scikit-learn.org/stable/modules/naive_bayes.html This link provides an overview of the Naive Bayes implementation in the Scikit-Learn library, a popular machine learning library in Python.
+b) Naive Bayes Classifier from Scratch: https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/ This tutorial explains how to implement a Naive Bayes classifier from scratch in Python, which can be a useful exercise in understanding the detailed workings of the algorithm.
+c) Text classification using Naive Bayes: https://towardsdatascience.com/text-classification-using-naive-bayes-classifier-fd7fbd077558
+This tutorial explains how to perform text classification using the Naive Bayes classifier, with example code and an explanation of the preprocessing steps required for text data.

 **See Also**:

 - [[ Linear Regression]]